 Mamiya Sekor E 28mm 1:2.8

 An adaption of the E and EF lenses to Sony E-mount cameras is easy.
 Commercially available adapters e. g. from Fotodiox are available.
-They are slightly more expensive than most other adaptors since they have a built-in mechanism allowing to set the aperture (which originally was controlled by the cameras themselves; there's no direct link between aperture ring and aperture mechanism on the lens!).
+They are slightly more expensive than most other adapters since they have a built-in mechanism allowing to set the aperture (which originally was controlled by the cameras themselves; there's no direct link between aperture ring and aperture mechanism on the lens!).

-As all the faster Sekor E primes also the E 2.8/28mm is pretty rare and much more expensive than the ubiquituous E 3.5/28mm.
+Like all the faster Sekor E primes also the E 2.8/28mm is pretty rare and much more expensive than the ubiquituous E 3.5/28mm.
 Current ebay asking prices (2023) are in he CHF/USD/EUR 200.-- range, but there's not much information on prices actually paid.

 Mamiya Sekor E 28mmf28 lens section